 It may be possible to negotiate the following outcomes (but employers generally will not allow attendance or performance management issues to continue indefinitely):

 A number of organisations offer professional help and support to the victims of domestic violence and abuse through web based advice or telephone contact.
 If someone you know maybe in need of such help you can make sure that the contact information is readily available in the workplace and/or that the member has access to the intranet or to a private telephone to make a call.

 Some employers do not make intranet access and access to a private telephone readily available and some perpetrators of violence will check their partner’s telephone and intranet usage, potentially leading to further acts of violence.

 It may be the case that the perpetrator of violence is also an employer and in that case they should be subject to disciplinary action.

 Measures should also be taken by the employer to prevent the perpetrator from using official facilities such as email, telephone and fax to abuse or harass a partner or former partner.

 Members who are made subject to disciplinary proceedings relating to violence or abuse towards a partner or former partner in the same employment are entitled to seek representation from PCS and in case of doubt, advice should be sought from PCS headquarters.

-In 2004-5 the civil service published guidance on developing policies to support the victims of dompubicestic violence.
+In 2004-5 the civil service published guidance on developing policies to support the victims of domestic violence.
 This guidance was developed in consultation with the Council of Civil Service Unions and is recommended as a model of good practice.

-Some civil service departments and public bodies have adopted policies based on the guidance and others have amended performance management and sickness absence (managing attendance) and other policies to include reference to the need to take account of domestic violence as a factor and to support rather than penalise the victims of violence.
+Some civil service departments and pubic bodies have adopted policies based on the guidance and others have amended performance management and sickness absence (managing attendance) and other policies to include reference to the need to take account of domestic violence as a factor and to support rather than penalise the victims of violence.

 Copies of policies are available from the equality, health and safety department at PCS.